lincot/rusted-katana/README.md

 so solutions for string katas are made for Unicode input

 - proposed function signatures and argument names are preserved;
-however, needed functions always have `pub` keyword added to them and, where possible, functions are marked as `const`
+however, needed items always have `pub` keyword added to them and, where possible, functions are marked as `const`

 - usage of third-party crates is allowed even if not accepted by Codewars